-Call detail records can be obtained by the account holder requesting their records with a notarized letter and or in some cases, by downloading their all details directly from the company’s website.
-Depending on the phone company, and their policy at the time of request, this may or may not work.
+Call detail records can be obtained by the account holder requesting their records with a notarized letter and or in some cases, by downloading their all details directly from the company's website.
+Depending on the phone company and their policy at the time of the request, this may or may not work.

 Call detail records can also be obtained via subpoena to the wireless phone company.
 Example subpoena language can be found in our guide Cell Phone Location and Tracking Forensics.
 This guide also informs you what to expect to receive from different providers, be it Sprint, AT&T, Verizon, Metro PCS, or others.

 Third-way call detail records are obtained through the discovery process from opposing counsel.
 It is important to remember that in virtually every circumstance, the phone company will provide the records in both PDF (petrified, un-editable) form, as well as in Excel spreadsheets or as text files.
 To save time and costs, it is highly recommended you request both the PDF and Excel spreadsheets or text files.